About Jungle Blunts

 Local Market for Lomboy Wraps

-While the original plan included locals who were already producing wraps to the local tobacco market, as mentioned above we just couldn’t control the quality.
+While the original plan included locals who were already producing wraps for the local tobacco market, as mentioned above we just couldn’t control the quality.
 So instead of trying to teach an old dog new tricks, we figured it would be better to teach others a new way.
 One thing to note: Our Blunt Cones DO NOT contain Tobacco.
 You can read more about our tobacco-free wraps here.

 Producing Our Blunt Wraps